tstack/lnav/src/internals/cmd-ref.rst

     * **date\*** --- An absolute or relative date

   **Examples**
-    To hide the lines before the top line in the view:
+    To hide the lines before the focused line in the view:

     .. code-block::  lnav